-The 4-H Model and Rocket Building Award - presented to the most outstanding exhibit.
+The 4-H Model and Rocket Building Award - presented to the most outstanding Model or Rocket exhibit.

 - Read General Rules and Regulations.
 All 4-H exhibitors must have submitted their record books.
 (See General Rule 7). - Patterns must be included with each article.
 Where no pattern is available, a clear written explanation of the steps taken must be included.